QuentinElGuay/belo-horizonte-pricing/README.md

 The process we want to implement in this project is the following:

 1. Experimentation phase:
-    i.
-Comes a first dataset, analyzed and cleand by a data scientist. ii.
-The data scientist runs multiples experiments to find the best possible model:
+    1. Comes a first dataset, analyzed and cleand by a data scientist.
+    2. The data scientist runs multiples experiments to find the best possible model:
-        a.
-Split the dataset in two to keep a test dataset used to decide between the challengers.
+        1. Split the dataset in two to keep a test dataset used to decide between the challengers.
-        b.
-Run experiments on the training set (algorithm and optimization) using the `MLFlow Tracking Server` to store the results.
+        2. Run experiments on the training set (algorithm and optimization) using the `MLFlow Tracking Server` to store the results.
-        c.
-Select the best candidates and apply them to the test dataset.
+        3. Select the best candidates and apply them to the test dataset.
-        d.
-Register the best candidate in the `MLFlow Model Registery` as current champion (model tu use in production).
+        4. Register the best candidate in the `MLFlow Model Registery` as current champion (model tu use in production).
 2. Deployment in production:
-    i.
-New values are sent for prediction, either via API or a Batch process. ii.
-The code calls the model register to load the current production model. iii.
-Results are returned to the user and stored for monitoring.
+    1. New values are sent for prediction, either via API or a Batch process.
+    2. The code calls the model register to load the current production model.
+    3. Results are returned to the user and stored for monitoring.
 3. Feedback loop:
-    i.
-On scheduled dates or when a datashift is detected, create a new dataset using recente predictions and actual values. ii.
-Execute the model training process automatically using the new dataset (see 1.). iii.
-Compare the result of the current model in production with the new champion. iv.
-Promote (automatically or not) the new champion if required.
+    1. On scheduled dates or when a datashift is detected, create a new dataset using recente predictions and actual values.
+    2. Execute the model training process automatically using the new dataset (see 1.).
+    3. Compare the result of the current model in production with the new champion.
+    4. Promote (automatically or not) the new champion if required.

 ![The illustrated flow of an MLOps project](docs/pictures/mlops.jpg "MLOps Flow")